Convergence Filters for Efficient Economic MPC of Non-dissipative Systems: THEORETICAL PROPERTIES OF VHEMPC

 \textbf{Proof.} We first discuss ${{\Pi }^{2}}({{x}_{k}},{{N}_{k}})$ and ${{\Pi }^{3}}({{x}_{k}},{{N}_{k}})$ in Part 1, then turn to ${{\Pi }^{1}}({{x}_{k}},{{N}_{k}})$ in Part 2.

-\textbf{Part 1.} We claim that candidate solutions corresponding to Case A.1) and A.2) have been given in Lemma 3.
-The (6b) and (6c) are trivial, whilst the (6d) can be verified as follows:
+\textbf{Part 1.} We claim that candidate solutions corresponding to Cases A.1 and A.2 have been given in Lemma 3.
+Constraints (6b) and (6c) are trivial, while the (6d) can be verified as follows:

 where the first inequality follows the same logic as (16b) and the fact that ${{\tilde{N}}_{k+1}}\le {{N}_{k}}$.